Expressions

 Example 2

-Here we have the Filter box p0 containing associations of the definition Persons with the attribute Gender.
-We want to only show the associations with an attribute value of "Woman" as an output in a calculation box.
+Here we have the Filter box p0 containing instances of the definition Persons with the attribute Gender.
+We want to only show the instances with an attribute value of "Woman" as an output in a calculation box.
 So what we can do is the the expression below:

 $FILTER({p0.all}, $GET({record}, "Gender") = "Woman")